greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/research-panel-management_1_1.md

 ---
-title: "Creating and managing a research participant panel"
+title: Creating and managing a research participant panel
-description: "How to create and manage a research participant panel"
+description: How to create and manage a research participant panel
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/research-panel-management_1_1/
+linkTitle: Creating and managing a research participant panel
+type: docs
 ---

 A research panel is a frequently used means for recruiting participants when conducting research consisting of studying the same group of opted-in participants through various methods and stages that are developed as part of a research effort.
 This page walks through a self-service process to create and manage panels.